JeisonJHA/Delphi-IDE/README.md

 * ctrl + shift + x

-## Limitations

-Except the formatter all other plugins of this pack is based on this syntax: [sublime-delphi-language](https://bitbucket.org/JeisonJHA/sublime-delphi-language).

-## Next steps

 ## Function name display

     Show the name of the method that the cursor is on, class name and visibility.

 ## Exchange method return

     Changes the return of the method, for procedure if you do not inform a return type or function if you do.

+* ctrl + alt + x

 ## Syncronize method declaration

     Syncronize the parameters of the method of implementation and interface with the method that is in scope.

+* ctrl + alt + q

+## Limitations

+Except the formatter all other plugins of this pack is based on this syntax: [sublime-delphi-language](https://bitbucket.org/JeisonJHA/sublime-delphi-language).